saipavan2702/killermacha/upskill/linux/Vim.md

 !ggtr 'a-z' 'A-Z'    " Uppercase from cursor to top
 ```

-### 💡 Use When
-- Operating on logical code/text blocks
-- Filtering paragraphs or sections
-- Combining Vim's precise text selection with shell tools

----

-## 7. Preview Without Replace: `:.w !cmd`

-### Syntax
 ```vim
 :.w !cmd              " Preview current line
 :5,10w !cmd           " Preview lines 5-10
 ```

-### What It Does
 - **Sends line to command but doesn't modify buffer**
 - Output appears below (like `:!cmd`)
 - Perfect for testing commands before applying them